Do you have any food producing trees on your property?

 (4) -30° to –20° F

 (6) -10° to 0° F

 [ Read: Hardiness Zone Map & Frost Dates ]

 Most Popular Food Producing Trees

-UPDATE: Based on your comments from this article’s original publish date in 2018, we had a total of 163 trees.
+Based on a poll conducted on this site back during 2018, we had a total of 163 votes for food trees.

 Here are the results for the most popular food producing trees:

 With that said, if I lived in a perfect climate where any of the trees listed below would grow… My top five might be apple, avocado, pecan, banana, and peach!
 The only place I’ve ever seen banana trees was in south Florida.
 So that’s not happening up here in northern New Hampshire ;-) The food producing trees thriving here are apples!
 And of course top-quality syrup from our Maple trees (but that’s not a fruit tree – so kinda cheating…)